 Minnie Stevens Piper Foundation

 San Antonio, Texas 78209-1539

-You may be interested to know that within our offices, we have a complete and up-to-date collection of college catalogs from most senior colleges in the United States and from all colleges, junior and senior, in Texas.
-We also have an extensive collection of sources of financial aid which lists scholarships, fellowships and loans available from national, state, and local organizations, as well as a career opportunity section.
-This vast array of information is available to you, should you wish to visit our library.
+You may be interested to know that within our offices, is a complete and up-to-date collection of college catalogs from most senior colleges in the United States and from all colleges, junior and senior, throughout Texas.
+We also have an extensive collection of sources of financial aid which lists scholarships, fellowships and loans available from national, state, and local organizations, as well as a section devoted to a wide range of career opportunities.
+This vast array of information, and more, is available to you should you wish to visit our library.

 If you want to go to college and are qualified, there is little reason why you cannot.
-This compendium of Texas colleges and universities points out the requirements for getting into a particular college, how much it will cost, and how you might pay for it.
-We hope you will use this information to its full advantage and thereby effect a more satisfying life for yourself through higher education.
+This Compendium of Texas colleges and universities points out the requirements for getting into a particular college, how much it will cost, and how you might pay for it.
+We hope you will take full advantage of this information and; thereby, effect a more satisfying life for yourself through higher education.